Mission

 The Importance of Prairies

 During the 5,000 years preceding European settlement, much of the Upper Midwest’s landscape was dominated by prairies and oak savannas.
-The 150 years following settlement have witnessed the destruction of all but 0.15% of these communities, and many of their associated plants and animals have become rare.
+The 150 years following settlement have witnessed the destruction of nearly all of these communities, and many of their associated plants and animals have become rare.
 In other words, less than 15 acres remain for each 10,000 acres of pre-settlement prairies and savannas.

 Today, of the little that remains, only about 20% is actively protected and managed.
 The rest is still unrecognized and is steadily succumbing to development, tree planting and natural invasion by trees and shrubs.